mccright/rand-notes/AI-ML-Notes.md

 *
 *

-BERT, one of our first Transformer models, was revolutionary in understanding the intricacies of human language.
-Two years ago, we introduced MUM, which is 1,000 times more powerful than BERT and has next-level and multi-lingual understanding of information which can pick out key moments in videos and provide critical information, including crisis support, in more languages.

-Now, our newest AI technologies — like LaMDA, PaLM, Imagen and MusicLM — are building on this, creating entirely new ways to engage with information, from language and images to video and audio.

 ## Timeline Ideas:
+2023: [Google releases a conversational AI service called "*Bard*"](https://blog.google/technology/ai/bard-google-ai-search-updates/) to compte with ChatGPT.
-2022: OpenAI released ChatGPT - an AI system that accepts inputs in plain language and spit out human-friendly, content relevant results.
+2022: OpenAI released ChatGPT - an a conversational AI service that accepts inputs in plain language and spits out human-friendly, content relevant results.
 2021: [Language Model for Dialogue Applications](https://blog.google/technology/ai/lamda/) (or LaMDA for short)
 2020: OpenAI GPT-3 a language model that generates text using pre-trained algorithms.
 2019: